Sybase to PostgreSQL Replication

 - Status: Status of the current thread.

-- Click Flow Control Settings on the right side of the page to limit the number of rows written to the target data source per second.
+- Click Flow Control Settings to limit the number of rows written to the target data source per second.

-- Click Log on the right side of the page to view the execution log of the incremental copy.
+- Click Log to view the execution log of the incremental copy.

-6 Modify Objects Show the modification records of the synchronization objects. - Click Modify Objects on the right side of the page to configure the synchronization objects.
+6 Modify Objects Shows the modification records of the synchronization objects. - Click Modify Objects to configure the synchronization objects.

-7 Data Comparison Show the comparison results between the source data source and the target data source.
-If you have not enabled data comparison, click Enable Comparison on the page. - Click Re-compare on the right side of the page to re-initiate the comparison of the current source and target data.
+7 Data Comparison Shows the comparison results between the source and target data sources.
+If data comparison is not enabled, click Enable Comparison on the page to enable it. - Click Re-compare to rerun the comparison for the current source and target data sources.

-- Click Stop on the right side of the page to stop the comparison task immediately after it starts.
+- Click Stop to stop the comparison task immediately after it starts.

-- Click Log on the right side of the page to view the execution log of the consistency comparison.
+- Click Log to view the execution log of the consistency comparison.

-- Click Monitor (only displayed in data comparison) on the right side of the page to view the RPS (records per second) trend chart of the comparison.
+- Click Monitor (only displayed in data comparison) to view the RPS (records per second) trend chart of the comparison.
 Click Details to view earlier records.

-- In the Actions column on the right side of the comparison list, click
+- In the Actions column in the comparison list, click

-(displayed only in case of inconsistency on the Data tab) to view the comparison details between the source and target ends.
+(displayed only when inconsistencies are found on the Data tab) to view the comparison details between the source and target data sources.

-- In the Actions column on the right side of the comparison list, click
+- In the Actions column in the comparison list, click

-(displayed in case of inconsistency) to generate the change SQL.
-You can directly copy this SQL to the target data source for execution and modify the inconsistent content.
+(displayed when inconsistencies are found) to generate change SQL.
+You can copy this SQL to the target data source and run it to fix the mismatch.

 8 View Reverse In bidirectional replication tasks, click to view the replication details from the target data source to the source data source.
-9 More Show detailed information of the current replication task.
+9 More Shows detailed information of the current replication task.

-To prevent data loop replication, you need to add a multi-active tag to all data sources involved in the replication task.
+To prevent loop replication, add a multi-active tag to all data sources involved in the replication task.

-- In the left navigation bar, click Datasource > Datasource.
+- From the navigation menu, click Datasource > Datasource.

 - Click the target data source ID to open the Details page.